-Focusing on the positive aspects of communicating, listening and understanding, your first session will give you a sense of just how safe the environment that you’re sharing it really is.
+Focusing on the positive aspects of communicating, listening and understanding, your first session will give you a sense of just how safe the environment that you’re sharing is.

 A mutual commitment to marriage counselling is the ideal grounding for you and your partner to start working towards a more fulfilling and meaningful relationship.
 So, for the best results, you both need to throw yourselves into the counselling wholeheartedly.